-- 4.6.1 All documentation regarding Directed Surveillance should be treated as confidential and should be kept accordingly. - 4.6.2 Records should be maintained for a period of at least five years from the ending of the authorisation.
-Where it is believed that the records could be relevant to pending or future criminal proceedings, they should be retained for a suitable period, commensurate to any subsequent review. - 4.6.3 If there is any reason to believe that the results obtained during the course of investigation might be relevant to that investigation or to another investigation or to pending or future civil or criminal proceedings then it should not be destroyed but retained in accordance with established disclosure requirements.
-Particular attention is drawn to the requirements of the Code of Practice issued under the Criminal Procedure and Investigations Act 1996, which requires that material should be retained if it forms part of the unused prosecution material gained in the course of an investigation, or which may be relevant to an organisation. - 4.6.4 Authorising Officers are reminded of the importance of safeguarding confidential and sensitive information.
+- the dates of any reviews; - if the authorisation has been renewed, when it was renewed and who authorised the renewal, including the name and rank/grade of the authorising officer; - whether the authorised activity is likely to result in obtaining confidential or privileged information; - whether the authorisation was granted by an individual directly involved in the investigation; - the date the authorisation was cancelled; - where any application is refused, the grounds for refusal as given by the issuing authority or Judicial Commissioner; - a record of whether, following a refusal of any application by a Judicial Commissioner, there is an appeal to the Investigatory Powers Commissioner; - where there is such an appeal and the Investigatory Powers Commissioner also refuses the issuing of an application, the grounds for refusal given. - 4.6.4 If there is any reason to believe that the results obtained during the course of investigation might be relevant to that investigation or to another investigation or to pending or future civil or criminal proceedings then it should not be destroyed but retained in accordance with established disclosure requirements.
+Particular attention is drawn to the requirements of the Code of Practice issued under the Criminal Procedure and Investigations Act 1996, which requires that material should be retained if it forms part of the unused prosecution material gained in the course of an investigation, or which may be relevant to an organisation. - 4.6.5 Authorising Officers are reminded of the importance of safeguarding confidential and sensitive information.
 They must also ensure compliance with the appropriate data protection requirements and any relevant codes of practice produced by individual authorities in the handling and storage of material.
 Where material is obtained by surveillance, which is wholly unrelated to a criminal or other investigation or to any person who is subject of the investigation, and there is no reason to believe it will be relevant to future civil or criminal proceedings, it should be destroyed immediately.
-Consideration of whether or not unrelated material should be destroyed is the responsibility of the Authorising Officer.
+Consideration of whether or not unrelated material should be destroyed is the responsibility of the Authorising Officer. - 4.6.6 Each Service Department undertaking Directed Surveillance must ensure that adequate arrangements are in place for the secure handling, storage and destruction of material obtained through the use of covert surveillance.

-- 4.6.5 Each Service Department undertaking Directed Surveillance must ensure that adequate arrangements are in place for the secure handling, storage and destruction of material obtained through the use of covert surveillance. - 4.6.6 There is nothing in the 2000 Act, which prevents results obtained through the proper use of the authorisation procedures from being used on other Council Department Investigations.
+4.6.7 There is nothing in the 2000 Act, which prevents results obtained through the proper use of the authorisation procedures from being used on other Council Department Investigations.
 However, the disclosure outside of surveillance results obtained by means of covert surveillance and its use for other purposes should be authorised only in the most exceptional circumstances.
 Before doing so the Authorising Officer must be satisfied that the release of material outside of the Council, complies with and meets Human Rights Act requirements.

-- 4.6.7 The Director is responsible for ensuring that arrangements exist for ensuring that no information is stored by the authority, except in so far as is necessary for the proper discharge of its functions.
+- 4.6.8 The Director is responsible for ensuring that arrangements exist for ensuring that no information is stored by the authority, except in so far as is necessary for the proper discharge of its functions.
 Such persons are also responsible for putting arrangements in place to ensure that no information is disclosed except in specified circumstances e.g. where it is necessary for the proper discharge of the authority's functions, for the purpose of preventing or detecting serious crime for the purpose of any criminal proceedings. - 4.6.8 A copy of all authorisations must be sent to the Borough Secretary, so that there is a central record maintained, and so that in his role as the Monitoring Officer he can ensure the Act is being complied with.

-Authorisation forms are also open to inspection by the Office of Surveillance Commissioners.
+Authorisation forms are also open to inspection by the Investigatory Powers Commissioner's.